-

 Incest

 It is an offence under Section 329 to engage in sexual penetration with a person who the accused knows is their lineal relative.
 This includes parents, siblings, half-siblings, children, grandchildren and grandparents.
-It also includes adoption relationships.
+It also includes adoptive relationships.

 Sexual offences against incapable persons